security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-The `division_id` field identifies the country this organization comes from.
+The `Country` field identifies the country this organization comes from.
 All entries in this field are two letter country codes taken from  [ISO 3166 which can be searched here](https://www.iso.org/obp/ui/#search).

 > For example, an organization based in Nigeria would have the code `ng` and an organization based in Brazil would have the code `br`